kotatsuyaki/cloud-compute-hw-1/main.md

     Installation is straightforward:

-    a.
-Login on TTY as `root`.
+    1. Login on TTY as `root`.
-    b.
-Run `setup-alpine`.
+    2. Run `setup-alpine`.
-    c.
-Accept the default settings all the way down.
+    3. Accept the default settings all the way down.
 Set root password.
-    d.
-Select `vda` as the target with the `sys` disk mode.
+    4. Select `vda` as the target with the `sys` disk mode.
-    e.
-Reboot.
+    5. Reboot.

     Additionally, change `/etc/ssh/sshd_config` to allow root login.